wriftai/setup-cli/README.md

 Coming soon.

 ## Releases
-To publish a new veriosn, manually create a tag and release from the repository.
+To publish a new version, manually create a tag and release from the repository.
+Also ensure that `Publish to Marketplace` is checked when creating a release.

 ## License
 Copyright (c) Sych Inc. All rights reserved.